Teratohyla midas: Predator and prey

-There is no specific research on the specific breed 'Teratohyla midas', but most glass frogs prey on insects such as crickets, moths, flies, and spiders.
+There is no specific research on Teratohyla midas, but most glass frogs prey on insects such as crickets, moths, flies, and spiders.
 Predators of glass frogs are avian species and other reptilian species.
-Recorded cases of Crested Quetzal preying on glass frogs have been reported around Sierra de Perija.
+Recorded cases of crested quetzal preying on glass frogs have been reported around Sierra de Perija.
 The avian species would capture the frog in its bill, and glass frogs would serve as a source of protein for tropical avians.

 Taxonomy

-T. Midas belongs to the genus Teratohyla, a monophyletic evolutionary group.
+T. midas belongs to the genus Teratohyla, a monophyletic evolutionary group.
 All species in this genus habituate in lowland areas of South America.
-It is most closely related to the specie Teratohyla Adenocheira.
+It is most closely related to the species Teratohyla adenocheira.
 Evidence of this speciation came from a pair of sister taxa separated by geographic barriers.
-T. Midas and T. Adenocheira were found to be separated by a South American Mountain range called the Andes.
+T. midas and T. adenocheira were found to be separated by a South American Mountain range called the Andes.
 The diversion was thought to occur around 2.7 million years ago, corresponding with the new uplift or vertical elevation of the Eastern Cordillera mountain range.